Skip to content

 Term

-The term parameter should be used when you have data that is already aggregated into some partitions or you have some business logic that is not possible to model in commercial sorting.
+The term parameter should be used when you have data that is already aggregated into some partitions or you have some business logic that cannot be modeled by commercial sorting.

-A term parameter with the following partitions could therefore be created to model the webshops stock:
+A term parameter with the following partitions could therefore be created to model the stock level:

 Partition Name Value